-Once the "cleaning" operation referred to in Article 58 (3) (see Q7) is undertaken, it will no longer be possible to hold credits marked as pending/ineligible ICH in EU ETS account and these credits will need to be moved accordingly.
+After a "cleaning" operation referred to in Article 58 (3) (see Q9) has been completed, it will no longer be possible to hold credits marked as ineligible in EU ETS accounts and these credits will need to be moved accordingly.

-When will the pending/ineligible ICH credits need to be moved out of ETS accounts in the Union Registry (in accordance with Article 58(3))?
+When will the ineligible credits need to be moved out of ETS accounts in the Union Registry (in accordance with Article 58(3))?